-Ricoh has developed a multispectral camera that can acquire 2D spectral information as well as chromaticity and other color information for a subject in real-time.
+Ricoh has developed a multi-spectroscopic camera that can acquire 2D spectral information as well as chromaticity and other color information for a subject in real-time.
 And it’s all packaged in a unique configuration similar in size to an ordinary FA camera.

-Multispectral camera features
+Multi-spectroscopic camera features

-Multispectral camera applications
+Multi-spectroscopic camera applications

-Usage scenario 1: color inspection
+Usage scenario: color inspection

 By computing chromaticity, it becomes possible to conduct high-precision color inspections that outperform previous color photograph imaging inspections in which certain color determinations are impossible.

-Usage scenario 2: state awareness
+Usage scenario: state awareness

 The state of a subject (freshness, purity, disease severity) can be quantitatively evaluated in ways that were not possible with previous color photography.
-By taking spectral images of individual subjects, the sweetness of produce and the freshness of food can be quantitatively evaluated from information derived from minute differences in color.
+By capturing specified spectral images of individual subjects, the sweetness of produce and the freshness of food can be quantitatively evaluated from information derived from minute differences in color.